SamNZito/ThreeJS-3DScene/README.md

    - Appends the renderer to the document body.
    - Sets the scene background color to white.
 2. It creates a WebGLRenderTarget for the environment map:

-Creates a render target for the environment map.
-Sets the texture mapping for the render target to EquirectangularReflectionMapping.
-It loads an HDR environment map texture and generates an environment map:

-Creates an RGBELoader for loading HDR environment map textures.
-Creates a material for the environment map using the render target texture as the envMap.
-Creates a material for the shapes using a MeshStandardMaterial with specified metalness and roughness values.
-Creates a PMREMGenerator instance for generating the environment map.
-Loads the HDR environment map texture from a specified URL.
-Generates the environment map from the HDR texture using the PMREMGenerator.
-Sets the environment map for the scene, environment map material, and shapes material.
-Updates the shapes material.
-Sets the environment map as the scene background.
-It defines materials for cubes, spheres, and other shapes.

-It creates a ground plane:

-Defines the dimensions, geometry, and material for the ground plane.
-Creates a Mesh with the ground plane geometry and material.
-Rotates the ground plane to lay flat.
-Adds the ground plane to the scene.
-It creates various shapes such as cubes, spheres, pyramids, cylinders, and cones:

-Defines the geometries and materials for the shapes.
-Creates Mesh objects with the respective geometries and materials.
-Sets positions and rotations for the shapes.
-Adds the shapes to the scene.
-It sets up an animation loop using the animate() function:

-Calls requestAnimationFrame() recursively to update the animation frame.
-Rotates the cubes and spheres.
-Sets the render target to the environment map render target.
-Renders the scene with the environment map.
-Resets the render target to the screen.
-Renders the scene.
+   - Creates a render target for the environment map.
+   - Sets the texture mapping for the render target to EquirectangularReflectionMapping.
+3. It loads an HDR environment map texture and generates an environment map:
+   - Creates an RGBELoader for loading HDR environment map textures.
+   - Creates a material for the environment map using the render target texture as the envMap.
+   - Creates a material for the shapes using a MeshStandardMaterial with specified metalness and roughness values.
+   - Creates a PMREMGenerator instance for generating the environment map.
+   - Loads the HDR environment map texture from a specified URL.
+   - Generates the environment map from the HDR texture using the PMREMGenerator.
+   - Sets the environment map for the scene, environment map material, and shapes material.
+   - Updates the shapes material.
+   - Sets the environment map as the scene background.
+4. It defines materials for cubes, spheres, and other shapes.

+5. It creates a ground plane:
+   - Defines the dimensions, geometry, and material for the ground plane.
+   - Creates a Mesh with the ground plane geometry and material.
+   - Rotates the ground plane to lay flat.
+   - Adds the ground plane to the scene.
+6. It creates various shapes such as cubes, spheres, pyramids, cylinders, and cones:
+   - Defines the geometries and materials for the shapes.
+   - Creates Mesh objects with the respective geometries and materials.
+   - Sets positions and rotations for the shapes.
+   - Adds the shapes to the scene.
+7. It sets up an animation loop using the animate() function:
+   - Calls requestAnimationFrame() recursively to update the animation frame.
+   - Rotates the cubes and spheres.
+   - Sets the render target to the environment map render target.
+   - Renders the scene with the environment map.
+   - Resets the render target to the screen.
+   - Renders the scene.

+## Overview
+Overall, this program creates a 3D scene with various shapes, applies materials to them, uses an HDR environment map for reflections and lighting, and animates the scene by rotating the shapes.